shinamicorp/shinami-examples/README.md

-# gas-station-examples
+# Shinami Service Examples
-Code examples for using Shinami Gas Station
+Code examples for using Shinami Services.
+Accompanying tutorials can be found [here](https://docs.shinami.com/docs)